Column (typography)

 An example of a two-column layout (double folio) with caption.

-In typography, a column is one or more vertical blocks of content positioned on a page, separated by gutters (vertical whitespace) or rules (thin lines, in this case vertical).
+In typography, a column is one or more vertical blocks of content positioned on a page, separated by gutters or alleys (vertical whitespace) or rules (thin lines, in this case vertical).
 Columns are most commonly used to break up large bodies of text that cannot fit in a single block of text on a page.
 Additionally, columns are used to improve page composition and readability.

 Newspapers very frequently use complex multi-column layouts to break up different stories and longer bodies of texts within a story.
-Column can also more generally refer to the vertical delineations created by a typographic grid system which type and image may be positioned.
+Column can also more generally refer to the vertical delineations created by a typographic grid system in which type and image may be positioned.
 In page layout, the whitespace on the outside of the page (bounding the first and last columns) are known as margins; the gap between two facing pages is also considered a gutter, since there are columns on both sides.
 (Any gutter can also be referred to as a margin, but exterior and horizontal margins are not gutters.)

-In some cases, column numbers are provided to improve specifying the in-source location in addition to or in absence of page numbers in serial publications, legal documents and patents.
+In some cases, column numbers are provided to improve specifying the in-source location in addition to or in the absence of page numbers in serial publications, legal documents and patents.
 Historically, column designations were abbreviated "c" (singular) or "cc" (plural), i.e. "c130" or "cc130–136".

 Typographic style

 Column width is traditionally called measure by typesetters.
 For best legibility, typographic manuals suggest that columns should be wide enough to contain roughly 60 characters per line.
-One formula suggests multiplying the point size of the font by 2 to reach how wide a column should be in picas — in effect a column width of 24 ems.
+One formula suggests multiplying the point size of the font by 2 to reach how wide a column should be in picas. – in effect a column width of 24 ems.
 Following these guidelines usually results in multiple narrow columns being favored over a single wide column.
 Historically, books containing predominantly text generally have around 40 lines per column.
 However, this rule of thumb does not apply to more complex text that contain multiple images or illustrations, footnotes, running heads, folios, and captions.

 Column contrast refers to the overall color or greyness established by the column, and can be adjusted in a number of ways.
 One way is to adjust the relationship between the width and height of the column.
 Another way is to make adjustments to the typeface, from choosing a specific font, to adjusting weight, style, size and leading.
 Column contrast can be used to establish hierarchy, to balance the page composition, and to visually activate areas of the page.